Republicans seek to make vaccine passports the next battle in the pandemic culture wars

 “A healthy distrust of government when it comes to health care is nothing new,” said Gorman, who used to work for the National Republican Congressional Committee.
 “It’s a line of messaging that has been very successful to Republicans going back to Obamacare and the like.”

-Paul Matzko, a historian and author of “The Radio Right,” a volume on how the conservative movement grew via talk radio, said that a Democrat in the White House typically coincides with conspiracy theories growing on the right.
+Paul Matzko, a historian and author of “The Radio Right,” a volume on how the conservative movement grew via talk radio, said a Democrat in the White House typically coincides with conspiracy theories growing on the right.

 The current fervor over a vaccine passport feeds into existing conservative narratives that Democratic administrations try to track and control the population.